ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/aws.md

 It is strongly recommended that you create (or use an existing) [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) to ensure that only users on your IP address can access your instance.
 Simple settings can be set here, such as selecting `My IP` from the `Allow SSH traffic from` pull down menu.
 Other settings can be left as default.

-For advanced settings, we recommend you search `security groups` and create and configure such a group in this dialog.
+For advanced settings, it is recommended you search `security groups` and create and configure such a group in this dialog.
 You can then select that group when creating the instance.

 ### Launch instance